 I’ve traveled all over the planet and would call myself worldly.
 If you ask my wife how she feels about traveling anywhere with me, she’ll use one descriptive word – “safe!”

-I’m always alert, always looking for trouble, and always prepared to deal with trouble.
+I’m always alert, always looking for trouble, and always prepared to deal with any trouble.
 My military background makes me this way.
 It’s both a blessing and a curse.

 Wherever you travel – Europe, Asia, South America, or even cities in the US – know your surroundings.
 You should understand where crime is more likely to occur, and what to look out for.